ortus-boxlang/boxlang-docs/language/threading.md

 ## Thread Data

 Because multiple threads can process simultaneously within a single template request, applications must ensure that data from one thread does not pollute or affect data in another thread.
-Boxlang provides several scopes that you can use to manage thread data, and a request-level lock mechanism that you use to prevent problems caused by threads that access page-level data.
-Boxlang also provides metadata variables that contain any thread-specific output and information about the thread, such as its status, processing time and much more, which extremely useful.
+BoxLang provides several scopes that you can use to manage thread data, and a request-level lock mechanism that you use to prevent problems caused by threads that access page-level data.
+BoxLang also provides metadata variables that contain any thread-specific output and information about the thread, such as its status, processing time and much more, which extremely useful.

 ### Thread Scopes